Toward a Better Understanding of Cosmic Chronometers: A new measurement of H(z) at z~0.7: Cosmological constraints from the analysis of age--redshift relations

-The age-redshift relations can be used to set constraints on the Hubble constant $H_0$, and other cosmological parameters \citep[e.g.][]{Jimenez2019, Vagnozzi2021}.
+The age--redshift relations can be used to set constraints on the Hubble constant $H_0$, and other cosmological parameters \citep[e.g.,][]{Jimenez2019, Vagnozzi2021agez, Krishnan2021}.
 A recent measurement of $H_0$ in the local Universe has been obtained by \cite{Riess2021} using the luminosity distances of type Ia supernovae calibrated with Cepheid variable stars, $H_0=73.2\pm1.3~\kmsMpc$ at $68\%$ C.L.
 This value is at 4$\sigma$ tension with the $\Lambda$CDM model-dependent value inferred from the CMB, $H_0=67.36\pm 0.54~\kmsMpc$ \citep[][TT,TE,EE+lowE+lensing]{PlankCollaboration2018}.

-In this Section, we propose a simple scheme to derive cosmological parameters from the age-redshift relations of different sub-samples of CCs divided by their stellar velocity dispersion $\sigma_\star$, in the context of a downsizing evolution (more massive galaxies formed earlier).
+In this Section, we propose a simple scheme to derive cosmological parameters from the age--redshift relations of different subsamples of CCs binned by their stellar velocity dispersion $\sigma_\star$ in the context of a downsizing evolution (more massive galaxies formed earlier).